emmanuelle-dankwa/ASF_model/README.md

   + Phase 2: files for Phase 2 model; refer to `documentation_phase2_wb.pdf` for details
   + Phase 3: files for Phase 3 model; refer to `documentation_phase3_wb.pdf` for details

-* `time_series_plots_all`: contains files for producing plots of model predictions under the disease management measures and sensitivity analysis scenarios considered
+* `time_series_plots_all`: contains files for producing incidence plots of model predictions under the disease management measures and sensitivity analysis scenarios considered

      Subfolders are:
   + `scripts`: contains the files
       - `organize_data_for_plots.R`, for organizing data for plots; and
       - `time_series_plots_script.R`, for producing plots given plotting data
-  + `data`: contains plotting data
+  + `data`: contains `plotting_data_scenarios.rda`, which holds all data for incidence plots

 The documentation files are `Phase 1 model data documentation.pdf`, `Phase 2 model data documentation.pdf` and `Phase 3 model data documentation.pdf`, for model input and output data at Phase 1, Phase 2 and Phase 3, respectively.
-These files are referenced in the phase-specific documentation introduced above.
+These files are referenced in the phase-specific documentation in `pig_herd_component` and  `wild_boar_component`.